Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Simulation Study

 \subsection{Simulation results}

 Tables~\ref{tab:simA} and \ref{tab:simB} compare the performance of the five approaches for Scenarios A and B, respectively.
-BKMR-DLM-quad was the best performing model for estimating the exposure-response function $h$.
+BKMR-DLM-quad performed best in terms of inference on the exposure-response function $h$.
 For both scenarios, BKMR-DLM-quad had the lowest RMSE on $h$ at the larger sample sizes and larger signal-to-noise levels.
-BKMR-DLM-quad had coverage for $h$ close to the nominal level in most settings.
-In the lower signal-to-noise and smaller sample sizes, BKMR with average exposure had lower RMSE on $h$ but interval coverage for $h$ with BKMR was well below the nominal level.
+BKMR-DLM-quad had coverage for $h$ close to the nominal level, ranging from 0.91 to 0.99 across the settings.
+In the lower signal-to-noise and smaller sample sizes, BKMR with average exposure had lower RMSE on $h$ but interval coverage for $h$ was well below the nominal level and ranged from 0.41 to 0.93.

-BKMR-DLM with the Gaussian kernel also performed well but lacked power to estimate the exposure-response function in the more challenging scenarios.
-DLM and DLNM also had low interval coverage and had larger RMSE for $h$ than BKMR-DLM with a quadratic kernel.
+BKMR-DLM with the Gaussian kernel also performed well but yielded less efficient estimates of the exposure-response function in the more challenging scenarios.
+DLM and DLNM had low interval coverage and had larger RMSE for $h$ than BKMR-DLM with a quadratic kernel.

+BKMR-DLM-quad was best able to identify an interaction effect.
+The mean posterior probability that there was an interaction was 0.963 for scenario A with $n=500$ and high signal-to-noise.
+The model detected an interaction with high posterior probability in almost all simulated data sets.
+Performance decreased at smaller sample sizes and lower signal-to-noise ratios.
+In comparison, BKMR and BKMR-DLM with a Gaussian kernel had mean posterior probability of about 0.5 and low frequency of detecting an interaction.
+Additive DLM and DLNM are not capable of identifying an interaction.

 In scenario A with only two pollutants, BKMR-DLM and BKMR-DLM-quad were best able to estimate the weight function that characterizes which times have the strongest association with the outcome.
 Specifically, BKMR-DLM and BKMR-DLM-quad had the lowest RMSE for the weights (Tables~\ref{tab:simA}).
-Figure~\ref{fig:simweights} shows the true weight functions and the estimated weight functions for the first 100 simulated data sets for $n=500$ and error standard deviation $7.5$ using both the Gaussian and quadratic kernel.
-Both approaches estimated the general pattern but over-smooth the weight function for the first exposure due to the fact that the spline basis used is not sufficiently flexible to match the peak of the window in the middle of pregnancy.
+Supplemental Figures~S2-S5 show the true weight functions and the estimated weight functions for the first 100 simulated data sets in scenario A. Both approaches estimated the general pattern but over-smooth the weight function for the first exposure due to the fact that the spline basis used is not sufficiently flexible to match the peak of the window in the middle of pregnancy.
 For this scenario, all of the methods yielded interval coverage for the weights between 0.8 and 0.9.
 For the two BKMR-DLM approaches, this is due to the lack of flexibility of the spline.
 For DLM and DLNM, this is due to failure to account for interactions.
-In Scenario B with five exposures, the more parsimonious DLM model had the lowest RMSE for the weight functions.
+In scenario B with five exposures, BKMR-DLM and BKMR-DLM-quad had the lowest RMSE for the weight function estimators.